Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/autoplugins-problems.md

 ### Place the plugin file in ur0:tai folder \(or ux0:tai if you want to use ux0\)

 Plugins belongs to the tai folder where the config.txt is.
-There may be an exeption like vitacheat.suprx where it needs to be in it's own vitacheat folder in ux0
+There may be an exception like vitacheat.suprx where it needs to be in it's own vitacheat folder in ux0

 ### Write the path to the plugin in the config.txt